-It’s great when you get a call out of the blue from someone who’s already interested in booking you, isn’t it?
+It’s great when you get a call out of the blue from someone who’s really interested in booking you, isn’t it?

 They’ve heard great things from someone they trust, they already have some understanding of what you do and how it fits their needs, and they’re essentially “presold” on the idea of hiring you.